 Check if you can get Housing Benefit

 You might be able to get extra money to help you pay your rent.

 You might be able to get Housing Benefit if you:

 - are on a low income with savings below £16,000 - this will depend on your circumstances

 Housing Benefit has been replaced by Universal Credit (UC)

 Universal Credit (UC) is a new benefit that is replacing Housing Benefit.
 You might be able to claim the housing element of UC to help you pay your rent.

-Not all landlords accept tenants who get benefits.
-Check if your local council has a list of landlords and letting agencies who rent to people getting Housing Benefit.
+Not all landlords accept contract holders who get benefits.
+Check if your local council has a list of landlords and letting agents who rent to people getting Housing Benefit.
 You can get contact details for your local council on GOV.UK.

 You might be able to get other benefits to help with your renting costs if you're on a low income.
-Use our benefits calculator to find out what you can claim.
+Check what benefits you can get.

 If you already get benefits